kubernetes/enhancements/keps/sig-storage/20190130-csi-raw-block-support.md

 raw block volumes so the feature can be regression tested.
 * Enable e2e tests for raw block with CSI
-* At least 2 third party CSI plugins support raw block with CSI and pass e2e tests to confirm both that the interface is flexible enough to accomodate multiple implementations and that it's specific enough to not leave any ambiguity about how implementations should work.
+* At least 2 third party CSI plugins support raw block with CSI and pass e2e tests to confirm both that the interface is flexible enough to accommodate multiple implementations and that it's specific enough to not leave any ambiguity about how implementations should work.